|Sun. Jul 24th 2016|

 The First Hagerstown Hose Company is always recruiting individuals interested in becoming volunteer firefighters or active members to assist us with administrative and fundraising activities within our company.

-Vice President: Dave Stevens
+President: Dave Stevens

 Vice President: Tiffany Long